-Most of the K'Nex which Ted uses is second-hand, virtually all having been acquired from car boot sales and eBay.
-This means that it is generally not in pristine condition.
+Many K'Nex pieces are second-hand.
+This means that they are not all in pristine condition.

 Whilst dirt can be removed and the odd scratch doesn't really matter, there is one defect which affects the assembly of K'Nex parts - burrs on the end of rods.
 Here is a picture of two such afflicted rods: